2inchesofwater/Kirby-inPageTabs/README.md

 ## The current state
 Kirbyup is currently compiling the package successfully.
 Kirby Panel has registered the plugin.
-In the Panel, accessing a Series page, such as "Thor", reveals an error `Field "inpagetabs": The field type "inPageTabs" does not exist`.
+In the Panel, accessing a Series page, such as "Thor", reveals an error `Invalid field type ("inPageTabsCore")`.

 ## Node modules
 Kirby CMS 4.3.0